atxwang/atxwang.github.io/_posts/2026/never lose jope.md

 ** Why you should stop wanting to kill yourself**
 -
-there are very many good reasons to not kill yourself that you have already probably considered if you want to kill yourself. however, they bear repeating, so i list them here:
+there are very many good reasons to not kill yourself that you have already probably considered if you want to kill yourself (indeed, i was quite cognizant of these back in the day). however, they bear repeating, so i list them here:

 -
 -